Edit As You Wish: Video Caption Editing with Multi-grained User Control: Methodology

-Measuring whether an edited caption is strictly following control signals is important for the VDEdit task.
-Inspired by previous works~\cite{acl2022-iterative} , we first utilize the \textbf{SARI}~\cite{sari} metric to measure the overall edit quality, i.e. the consistency between expected-to-edit and actually-edited spans.
-It calculates the F1/precision score of changed N-grams.
-Moreover, we design three breakdown metrics \textbf{Length Accuracy, Attribute Accuracy} and \textbf{Position Accuracy} to measure whether the edited caption satisfies the \{\textit{operation, position, attribute}\} triplet control command.
-Concretely, length accuracy (Len-Acc) calculates the percentage of generated samples that meet the length change requirement.
-Attribute accuracy (Attr-Acc) checks the appearance of commanded attribute words.
-Position accuracy (Pos-Acc) evaluates whether the model inserts/removes content in the specified positions.
-To obtain Pos-Acc, we design a novel algorithm to align two variable-length textual sequences based on the absolute positions (elaborated in Appendix).
+\textit{Controllability.} Measuring whether an edited caption strictly follows control signals is important for the VCE task.
+Inspired by previous work~\cite{acl2022-iterative} , we first utilize the \textbf{SARI}~\cite{sari} metric to measure the overall edit quality, i.e. the consistency between expected-to-edit and actually-edited spans.
+Moreover, we design three breakdown metrics namely \textbf{Length Accuracy, Attribute Accuracy} and \textbf{Position Accuracy} to measure whether the edited caption satisfies the \{\textit{operation, position, attribute}\} triplet control.
+Concretely, Len-Acc reflects the length change accuracy.
+Attr-Acc checks the appearance of commanded attribute words.
+Pos-Acc evaluates whether the model inserts/removes content in the specified positions.